Menu

 When you're approved for your initial EntrePass, it's good for one year.
 You can then renew it again for one more year, so long as you meet the renewal criteria.

-To be eligible for a renewal, your company must be a private limited company registered with ACRA, and you need to own at least 30% shareholding of it, have an individual profile and claimed your company profile on Startup SG Network (SSN).
+To be eligible for a renewal, your company must be a private limited company registered with ACRA, and you need to own at least 30% shareholding of it, have an individual profile, and claim your company profile on Startup SG Network (SSN).

 You'll also need to prove there's been ongoing business activity and that it's venture-backed or has innovative technologies.
 You must also create a certain amount of local employment and business spending based on the years you've held your EntrePass.

-After the initial renewal year, you can then renew afterward for two years each time, so long as you still meet the criteria for renewal.
+After the initial renewal year, you can then renew afterward for 2 years each time, so long as you still meet the criteria for renewal.

 Passes for your family members